peterahn8/Whispr/README.md

 1. :heavy_check_mark: Set up Express, middleware, and routes

-2. :heavy_check_mark: Make POST requests to OpenAI with createChatCompletion function (see `src/controllers/openaiControllers.js`)
+2. :heavy_check_mark: Make POST requests to OpenAI with createChatCompletion function
+   - See `src/controllers/openaiControllers.js`
+   - Check out the [OpenAI docs](https://platform.openai.com/docs/guides/gpt/chat-completions-api) for instructions on how to customize your requests

 3. :construction_worker: Build a simple frontend UI

 4. :construction_worker: Generate a structured project roadmap with the help of createChatCompletion function

 5. :construction_worker: Connect GitHub API to get related projects

+6. :construction_worker: Condense `Whispr` documentation into pages, instead of sections

 ## Overall Objectives